skx/sos/SCALING.md

      http://node3.example.com:1234
      http://node4.example.com:1234

-**NOTE** Don't forget to schedule the `bin/replicate` script to ensure that you do indeed have replicas of your content!
+**NOTE** Don't forget to schedule the `sos-replicator` utility to ensure that you do indeed have replicas of your content!